Scalable Application- and User-aware Resource Allocation in Enterprise Networks Using End-host Pacing: Introduction

-Moving the QoS enforcement from the intermediate devices to the end-hosts is a viable third option, as shown by data-center operators: Using a central controller, network monitoring, and programmable application pacing at the sender and receiver, a specific amount of the available throughput can be allocated to each application.
+Moving the QoS enforcement from the intermediate devices to the end-hosts is a viable third option, as shown by data-center operators: By using a central controller, network monitoring, and programmable application pacing at the sender and receiver, a specific amount of the available throughput can be allocated to each application.
 Congestion in the network is then prevented by limiting the total sending rate of all applications \cite{kumar2015bwe}.
-At the end-hosts, applications, i.e., the sources primarily responsible for the network traffic, can be blocked from generating more data than what can be sent and the limited QoS options in the network do not constrain the overall QoS strategy.
+At the end-hosts, applications, i.e., the primary contributors to the network load, can be restricted from generating more data than the network can carry.
+Furthermore, the limited QoS options, such as interface queues, can be reserved for high-profile use cases such as critical real-time traffic and separating managed from best-effort traffic.

 In this paper, we apply this concept to enterprise networks and show that, indeed, a global control strategy with end-host pacing can significantly improve user experience.
 Next we define the problems in detail.